Peak – 1978 to 1980

 Specialized financings were effected for Naperville Hotel Associates; Wisconsin Electric Power Fuel Trust; The Parish of Pointe Coupee; California Federal Savings and Loan Association; Chrysler Corporation; American Honda Motor Co., Inc.; Swiss Bank Corporation/Oversees Finance N.V.;

 U.S. Government Guaranteed Ship Financing bonds were issued benefiting Lachmar; American President Lines, Ltd.; and the Ashland Oil, Inc./Falcon Shipping Group.
 Unique financing was completed for the Crowley Maritime Corporation Project.
+By this time, Bill Pope had become an expert in ship financing, and Becker, by business completed and international recognition, had become the leader in this unique form of financing.

 The firm was involved in the following business consolidation arrangements: Hawker Siddeley Group’s acquisition of Fasco Industries, Inc.; Brooks-Scanlon’s merger with Diamond International Corporation; Cable America’s acquisition of DeKalb Cablevision Corporation; Lloyds and Scottish Limited’s acquisition of James Talcott Factors, Inc.; Robert Bosch Power Tool Corporation’s acquisition of the Power Tools Division of The Stanley Works; Liberty National Life Insurance Company’s acquisition of Globe Life and Accident Insurance Company; Wickes Companies’ acquisition of Gamble-Skogmo, Inc.; Sun Company’s acquisition of the U.S. oil and gas properties of the Texas Pacific Oil Company, Inc.; the Laird Group’s acquisition of the assets of the New York Twist Drill Corporation; the sale of Sun Company’s Duncan, Oklahoma refinery to Tosco Corporation; Field Communication’s acquisition of subsidiaries of Televents, Inc.; and the issuance by American Motors Corporation of equity securities to Regie Nationale des Usines Renault.